pluttgens/JCGE/README.md

 JCGE is an open source project which, as the name indicates, is a game engine using java 8.

-Everybody who feels like he can bring somethings to the project is free to make a pull request and eventually see his code pushed to the dev branch.
+Everybody who feels like he can bring something to the project is free to make a pull request and eventually see his code pushed to the dev branch.
 In order to be able to do this, I will describe you briefly the engine structure, its lifecycle as which is for now decided and is not going to change (the implementation can still be changed at this early stage of refactoring), as well as the modules used and how to use them (which can still be discussed).

 Then I will talk about what are the objectives and the priorities for now and will explain the workflow of the contributors.